itfanr/ros2-wiki/Roadmap.md

 - Run-time DDS implementation choice, avoid having to build N variations of all libraries / executables
 - Support for namespaced topics/services
 - Complete Python API with execution model
+- Support services with Connext in C / Python
 - Support for parameters in C / Python
 - Exposure of DDS implementation-specific symbols to users
 - Support for non-ASCII strings in messages / services
+- Support DDS-Security specification

 ### Future

 #### Fix known limitations

 - FastRTPS performance with larger data like the image demo
-- Support services with Connext in C / Python

 #### New features (in no specific order)